ssube/deploy-lock/README.md

 - `--endpoint`
   - string, optional
   - DynamoDB endpoint
-  - set to `http://localhost:8000` for testing with https://hub.docker.com/r/amazon/dynamodb-local
+  - set to `http://localhost:8000` for testing with DynamoDB local
 - `--fake`
   - string, optional
   - a fake lock that should be added to the in-memory data store